 4. Oral herpes

-Oral herpes is a common type of herpes simplex virus infection that occurs when one’s mouth comes in contact with an infected person’s saliva or other bodily fluids, such as semen or vaginal secretions.
+Oral herpes is a common type of herpes simplex virus infection that occurs when one’s mouth comes in contact with an infected person’s saliva or other bodily fluids, such as spermatozoa or vaginal secretions.

 This type of herpes can cause white bumps on the lips, which may later develop into cold sores that don’t heal properly.
 You may also experience pain or itching around your mouth and burning sensations on your lips.